Oxygen sensor: Automotive applications

-Automotive oxygen sensors, colloquially known as O_{2} ("ō two") sensors, make modern electronic fuel injection and emission control possible.
+Automotive oxygen sensors, colloquially known as O_{2} sensors, make modern electronic fuel injection and emission control possible.
 They help determine, in real time, whether the air–fuel ratio of a combustion engine is rich or lean.
-Since oxygen sensors are located in the exhaust stream, they do not directly measure the air or the fuel entering the engine, but when information from oxygen sensors is coupled with information from other sources, it can be used to indirectly determine the air–fuel ratio.
+Since oxygen sensors are located in the exhaust stream, they do not directly measure the air or the fuel entering the engine.
+Still, when information from oxygen sensors is combined with that from other sources, it can be used to determine the air–fuel ratio indirectly.
 Closed-loop feedback-controlled fuel injection varies the fuel injector output according to real-time sensor data rather than operating with a predetermined (open-loop) fuel map.
-In addition to enabling electronic fuel injection to work efficiently, this emissions control technique can reduce the amounts of both unburnt fuel and oxides of nitrogen entering the atmosphere.
-Unburnt fuel is pollution in the form of air-borne hydrocarbons, while oxides of nitrogen (NO_{x} gases) are a result of combustion chamber temperatures exceeding 1300 kelvin, due to excess air in the fuel mixture thereby contributing to smog and acid rain.
+In addition to enabling efficient electronic fuel injection, this emissions control technique can reduce the amounts of both unburnt fuel and oxides of nitrogen entering the atmosphere.
+Unburnt fuel is pollution in the form of air-borne hydrocarbons.
+At the same time, oxides of nitrogen (NO_{x} gases) are a result of combustion chamber temperatures exceeding 1300 kelvin, due to excess air in the fuel mixture, thereby contributing to smog and acid rain.
 Volvo was the first automobile manufacturer to employ this technology in 1976, along with the three-way catalyst used in the catalytic converter.

-The sensor does not actually measure oxygen concentration, but rather the difference between the amount of oxygen in the exhaust gas and the amount of oxygen in the air.
+The sensor does not actually measure oxygen concentration, but rather the difference between the oxygen content of the exhaust gas and that of the air.
 Rich mixture causes an oxygen demand.
-This demand causes the voltage output to rise, due to transportation of oxygen ions through the sensor layer.
-Lean mixture causes low voltage, since there is an oxygen excess.
+This demand causes the voltage output to rise as oxygen ions are transported through the sensor layer.
+A lean mixture causes low voltage because there is an oxygen excess.

-Modern spark-ignited combustion engines use oxygen sensors and catalytic converters in order to reduce exhaust emissions.
+Modern spark-ignited combustion engines use oxygen sensors and catalytic converters to reduce exhaust emissions.
 Information on oxygen concentration is sent to the engine management computer or engine control unit (ECU), which adjusts the amount of fuel injected into the engine to compensate for excess air or excess fuel.
-The ECU attempts to maintain, on average, a certain air-fuel ratio by interpreting the information gained from the oxygen sensor.
+The ECU attempts to maintain, on average, a specific air-fuel ratio by interpreting information from the oxygen sensor.
 The primary goal is a compromise between power, fuel economy, and emissions, and in most cases is achieved by an air–fuel ratio close to stoichiometric.
 For spark-ignition engines (such as those that burn gasoline or autogas / liquefied petroleum gas (LPG), as opposed to diesel), the three types of emissions modern systems are concerned with are: hydrocarbons (which are released when the fuel is not burnt completely, such as when misfiring or running rich), carbon monoxide (which is the result of running slightly rich) and NO_{x} (which dominate when the mixture is lean).
 Failure of these sensors, either through normal aging, the use of leaded fuels, or fuel contaminated with silicones or silicates, for example, can lead to damage of an automobile's catalytic converter and expensive repairs.